Btime/seneca-merge-validate/README.md

 ## About

-SenecaJS Merge Validate is a abstraction package made to validate/formate a message payload data, the same is also used in [seneca-sequelize package](https://github.com/Bsociety/seneca-sequelize)
+SenecaJS Merge Validate is an abstraction package made to validate/formate a message payload data

 ## Setup